cwfaizan/java_app_information_system_of_pakistani_classical_play/README.md

-# information system of pakistani classical play in java
+# information system of pakistani classical play (Implemented in java)

 You have to design a basic information system to archive Pakistani classical old videos from the past to connect and show the past to our younger generation.
 The goal of this assignment